kamchatka-volcano/hypertextcpp/README.md

 </html>
 ```

-Be sure to use an exact copy; any mismatch of the config structure between the template and the application can't be handled gracefully.
-So, if you try to load a template library with a different structure, you'll definitely crash the application and maybe hurt someone as a result.
+Be sure to use an exact copy; any mismatch in the config structure between the template and the application can't be handled gracefully.
+So, if you try to load a template library with a different structure, your application will abort with a runtime error.
+This means that by using a htcpp template in the form of shared libraries, you lose one of the main advantages of hypertextcpp—compile-time type safety.
+Because of this, it's recommended to use this mode only after your template config has stabilized and doesn't change often.

 Next, we need to build our template renderer as a library.
 It's not possible to bundle multiple template files in one library, so we can build a library from a single `.htcpp` file by using the `hypertextcpp_BuildSharedLibrary` CMake function from `hypertextcpp.cmake`: